olibartfast/huggingface_playground/README.md

-### Huggingface playground on models from https://huggingface.co/tasks and other resources
+### Huggingface experimental/research/playground on models from https://huggingface.co/tasks and other resources

 ### Learn